Islandora/islandora_newspaper_batch/README.md

  --create_pdfs                             A flag to cause PDFs to be created in newspaper issues.
 Page PDF creation is dependant on the configuration
                                            within Drupal proper.
  --directory_dedup                         A flag to indicate that we should avoid repreprocessing newspaper issues which are located in directories.
- --do_not_generate_ocr                     A flag to allow for conditional OCR generation.
+ --do_not_generate_ocr                     A flag to disallow conditional OCR generation.

- --do_not_generate_hocr                    A flag to allow for conditional HOCR generation.
+ --do_not_generate_hocr                    A flag to disallow conditional HOCR generation.

  --email_admin                             A flag to notify the site admin when the newspaper issue is fully ingested (depends on Rules being enabled).
  --namespace                               The namespace for objects created by this command.
 Defaults to namespace set in Fedora config.